pydio/pydio-doc-admin-guide/2_getting_started/2_4_sharing_features.md

 ## Creating Cells from Address Book

-When browsing the Adress Book in the right-hand column, clicking on the vertical dots for a user opens providing the following options :
+When browsing the Adress Book in the right-hand column, clicking on the vertical dots for a user opens providing the following options:

 - **Create a cell with this user**
 - **Add user to current Cell**: if you are currently inside a Cell